Prelab 01

 Generating your .env file

-Before we spin up our containers, there are some configuration variables that must be generated on the spot.
+Before we spin up our containers, there are some configuration variables that we need to generate.
 To do so, please run the gen_env_file.sh script from the prelab repository directory as follows:

 $ ./gen_env_file.sh

-If run correctly, three files will be generated:
+If run correctly, three files will appear:

 Spin up the containers